imatge-upc/retrieval-2017-cam/README.md

 ## Abstract
-Recently lots of works have proven that using Convolutional Neural Networks as feature extractors is very effective at tackling image retrieval tasks.
-In our work we explore encoding images based on their predicted semantics, building descriptors that gather more relevant knowledge about the scenes.
-We propose a retrieval pipeline where we employ Class Activation Maps to spatially weight convolutional features given the objects location.
-This class activation maps can be further exploited in a post re-ranking stage where they can provide an easy manner to compute regions of interest.
-Our experiments on two publicly available datasets, Oxford5k and Paris6k, demonstrate that our system is competitive and even outperforms the current state-of-the-art in off-the-shelf image retrieval.
+Image retrieval in realistic scenarios targets large dynamic datasets of unlabeled images.
+In these cases, training or fine-tuning a model every time new images are added to the database is neither efficient nor scalable.
+Convolutional neural networks trained for image classification over large datasets have been proven effective feature extractors when transferred to the task of image retrieval.
+The most successful approaches are based in encoding the activations of convolutional layers as they convey the image spatial information.
+Our proposal goes beyond and aims at a local-aware encoding of these features depending on the predicted image semantics, with the advantage of using only of the knowledge contained inside the network.
+In particular, we employ Class Activation Maps (CAMs) to obtain the most discriminative regions from a semantic perspective.
+Additionally, CAMs are also used to generate object proposals during an unsupervised re-ranking stage after a first fast search.
+Our experiments on two public available datasets for instance retrieval, Oxford5k and Paris6k, demonstrate that our system is competitive and even outperforms the current state-of-the-art when using off-the-shelf models trained on the object classes of ImageNet.

 ![Encoding_pipeline](https://github.com/imatge-upc/Class-Weighted-Convolutional-Features-for-Image-Retrieval/blob/master/figs/pipeline.png?raw=true)